 “News about this spread around the town and people became followers.”

-Healings were a triggering event that led to conversions at some point, though the text is not explicit in how people heard the content, in these cases.
+Healings were a triggering event that led to conversions later in time, though the text is not explicit in how people heard the content of the gospel in these cases.

 As I read Acts, I’m struck at how the gospel spreads from friend to friend, through social networks.